celo-org/celo-blockchain/cmd/mycelo/README.md

 mycelo genesis-from-config path/to/env
 ```

-This command will read those file, and generate a `genesis.json` on the env folder
+This command will read those files, and generate a `genesis.json` on the env folder

 ### Running a local testnet